Black Friday has put itself on the map as one of those days that businesses and consumers look forward to.

 If you’re a marketer or small business owner, we strongly recommend including Black Friday deals in your marketing campaigns.

-Looking for a place to start?
 We’ve got you covered.

 Some of the ideas we’ll cover are: